© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Bartholomew's churchyard is a scheduled monument protected by Historic England under reference 1014419.
 View the official record →

-St Bartholomew's churchyard cross in Gloucestershire is a medieval monument of uncertain date, though churchyard crosses of this type are typically assigned to the fourteenth or fifteenth centuries.
+St Bartholomew's churchyard cross is a medieval monument located in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014419.

 Churchyard cross in St Bartholomew's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014419.